Cramming (education): School performance

 Teaching students to avoid last-minute cramming is a large area of concern for education professionals and profit for educational corporations and businesses.
 Learning and teaching study techniques that enhance retention as opposed to learning for a single examination is one of the core issues that plagues colleges and university academic advisors, and also adds to the stress of academic success for students.
 Ideally, proper study skills need to be introduced and practiced as early as possible in order for students to effectively learn positive study mechanisms.

 According to William G. Sommer, students in a university system often adapt to the time-constraints that are placed upon them in college, and often use cramming to perform well on tests.
 In his article, Procrastination and Cramming: How Adept Students Ace the System, he states "Many students outwardly adapt to this system, however, engage in an intense and private ritual that comprises five aspects: calculated procrastination, preparatory anxiety, climactic cramming, nick-of-time deadline-making, and a secret, if often uncelebrated, victory.
 These adept students often find it difficult to admit others into their efficient program of academic survival."

+Research

+Hermann Ebbinghaus is considered a pioneer in research on cramming.
+He is the first person to compare between distributed learning and cramming.